How can I keep my baby safe in the pram?

 - The brakes need to work.
 Try it out before you buy it – especially if the pram is second-hand.
 Test it when the pram is loaded with bags on a hill (if you can!)

-- Check carefully that there’s nowhere your baby or toddler can trap his fingers
+- Check carefully that there’s nowhere your baby or toddler can trap their fingers

 - Check for any sharp edges